 It’s been said that stress can cause graying and hair loss.
 This is because stress tends to speed up the aging process.
 Many factors can contribute to how fast hair ages, including genetics, stress and lifestyle choices.
 Even though stress can’t exactly be pinpointed as the culprit of gray hair, it sure doesn’t help it!

 Hair loss can come in a few forms.
 Depending on the type of hair loss you experience (which can only be determined by your physician), hair loss could be stress-related.
-Happily, in some cases, stress-related hair loss is not permanent—at least that’s one less thing to stress over!
+Happily, in some cases, stress-related hair loss is not permanent – which is one less thing to stress over!

 Have you ever had a huge blemish appear right before an important social event?
 Anyone who has been under pressure will notice that it’s common to get blemishes during times of stress.